‘Not worth my life’: Ugandans vote in tense election

 Long lines of voters snaked into the distance in the capital, Kampala.
 “This is a miracle,” mechanic Steven Kaderere said.
 “This shows me that Ugandans this time are determined to vote for the leader they want.
 I have never seen this before.”

-But delays were seen in the delivery of polling materials in some places, including where Wine was to vote.
+But delays were seen in the delivery of polling materials in some places, including where Wine voted.
+After he arrived to the cheers of a crowd and cast his ballot, he made the sign of the cross, then raised his fist and smiled.

+Problems also were reported with some biometric machines to verify voters.
+“Our kit failed to start because mismatching passwords,” said Derrick Lutakoma, the presiding officer at one polling station.

 Results are expected within 48 hours of polls closing at 4 p.m.
 More than 17 million people are registered voters in this East African country of 45 million people.
 A candidate must win more than 50% to avoid a runoff vote.